-This session will help teachers design an AP European History course and prepare their students for the revised AP exam.
-Analysis of the newly designed curriculum and test will be a main focus of the course.
-Participants will review the content, themes, and structure of the new AP European History curriculum and focus on effective teaching strategies and learning activities that will lead to success on the exam.
+This session will help teachers design an AP European History course and prepare their students for the AP exam.
+Analysis of the redesigned curriculum and test will be a main focus of the course.
+Participants will review the content, themes, and structure of the redesigned AP European History curriculum and focus on effective teaching strategies and learning activities that will lead to success on the exam.
 Participants will analyze past AP exam questions and learn to rewrite them to reflect new course requirements.
-The class will look at new multiple choice questions, short answer, DBQ and LEQ rubrics.
-Review of the four major time periods and nine critical thinking skills emphasized on the AP test will occur while participants plan their own course syllabi and create test questions in line with the major themes of the course.
-Scaffolding skills and content for differing age groups and ability levels will be addressed along with the needed scale, depth and breadth of the course.
+The class will look at new multiple-choice questions, short answer, DBQ and LEQ rubrics.
+Review of the four major time periods and seven critical thinking skills emphasized on the AP test will occur while participants plan their own course syllabi and create test questions in line with the major themes of the course.
+Emphasis is put on learning techniques for teaching these skills in the classroom to students of differing abilities.

 Preparing Students for Advanced Placement® Government and Politics: United States

 This course provides teachers with an overview of the basic structure and content necessary for an AP course in Government and Politics: United States.
-The instructor will focus on the development of the content for each of the six units included in the course as well as the development of essential questions, course objectives, learning activities, teaching strategies, and the use of multiple resources.
-Emphasis will be placed on preparing students for the AP examination.
-An analysis of past AP examinations will be included as well as a review of the standards established for the grading of the annual exams.
-A major portion of the course is devoted to the development of units for an AP U.S. Government and Politics course by participants, including the resources necessary for the implementation of such a course.
-Transitioning to the proposed course revisions and exam format will also be included.
+The instructor will focus on the development the course using the redesigned curriculum framework as well as the development of learning activities and teaching strategies for use with each of the big ideas, learning objectives and essential knowledge included in the redesigned framework.
+Emphasis will be placed on the use of multiple resources in the teaching of the course as well as preparing students for the redesigned AP examination format.
+An analysis of AP examination questions will be included as well as a review of the standards for the grading of the exam.
+A major portion of the course is devoted to the development of units for an AP U.S. Government and Politics course by participants, including the learning activities and resources necessary for the implementation of such a course.
 This course is suitable for teachers new to AP U. S. Government and Politics as well as those experienced in the teaching of the course.
-The course will include a "best practices" sharing session and participants are encouraged to bring a copy of a favorite lesson/activity/strategy they have used in, or that could be adapted to, an AP U.S. Government and Politics course.
-If participants already are teaching the course, or know the textbook and/or any other books they will be using, they should bring these as well.
+The course will include a “best practices” sharing session and participants are encouraged to bring a copy of a favorite lesson/activity/strategy they have used in, or that could be adapted to, an AP U.S. Government and Politics course.
+If participants already are teaching the course or know the textbook and/or any other books they will be using, they should bring these as well.

 Preparing Students for Advanced Placement® Music Theory